lynnanni/Netflix-SDET-project/README.md

 # Readme

 ## Project Description:
-This project automates some of the test cases written in Anni-NetflixTestPlan.numbers
+This project automates some of the test cases written in Anni-NetflixTestPlan.numbers using Pytest and Selenium.

 ## Tests Automated:
 - Add a new computer - happy path